 As an additional benefit, the Simon School grants a one-course reduction to the primary caregiver following the birth or adoption of a child aged 18 or younger.
 The reduced course load must occur in either the semester of the addition of the new child or the following semester.
 If both parents are employed by the Simon School, only one can be designated as the primary caregiver.
-Expecting primary caregivers should discuss the course reduction with the Senior Associate Dean of Faculty and Research in as far advance as possible.
+Expecting primary caregivers should discuss the course reduction with the SADFR in as far advance as possible.
 [This policy applies only to births or adoptions occurring after 2/1/23]